joerx/effectivego/Readme.md

 - Runes represent multi-byte characters, i.e. the ones used by utf-8
 - utf-8 codepoints use up to 4 bytes, so `rune` is actually an alias for `int32`
-- A range over a string actually iterates over its runes:
+- A range over a string iterates over its runes:

     ```go
     str := "abc日本\x80語"